 2. Planning a garden this year?
 Start your indoor seedlings using newspaper pots, which can be transplanted directly into the ground!

 4. Stuff loosely wadded newspaper into rain-soaked shoes.
-The paper will help absorb the moisture and allow the shoes to dry much faster, while avoiding mold or mildew and other sources of stank.
+The paper will help absorb the moisture and allow the shoes to dry much faster, while avoiding mold or mildew and other sources of stink.

 5. In a similar vein, throw some crumpled newspaper in an old suitcase, briefcase, backpack, or duffel bag.
 Leave it there for a few days and let it draw out that old musty odor.
 Like baking soda in the back of your fridge, you’ll marvel at how well it works!

-6. Using the comics as wrapping paper is as old as it is cliché, but you can actually create some charmingly elegant gift wrap, using the simplicity of black and white print.
-See here for some examples.
+6. Using the comics as wrapping paper is as old as it is cliché, but you can actually create some charmingly elegant gift wrap, using the simplicity of black and white print. .

-7. You can also use newspaper in the garden (most use soy ink and are totally safe, but check with your local paper if you’re concerned), either as a makeshift weed barrier/ground cover, or as much-needed “browns” in your compost bin.
+7. You can also use newspaper in the garden (most print with soy ink and are totally safe, but check with your local paper if you’re concerned), either as a makeshift weed barrier/ground cover, or as much-needed “browns” in your compost bin.

 8. Gently wrap hard avocados or under-ripe tomatoes to speed up their maturation.
 It’s a simple trick but it works like a charm.

 10. Use newspaper to clean up broken glass.
-Wet and soften the paper, then use it as a sort of “sponge”.
+Wet and soften the paper, then wipe with it as a sort of “sponge.”
 The smallest shards will cling to the moist paper, and you can just transfer the whole thing into the trash.